-Most successful Amazon sellers today have learnt this the hard way, through trial and error.
+Most successful Amazon sellers today have learned this the hard way, through trial and error.
 I know this because it’s how I became a successful ecommerce owner.

-I would advise you spend around 20 hours on product research, and follow the helpful tips in this guide along the way.
+I would advise you to spend around 20 hours on product research and follow the helpful tips in this guide along the way.

 These are the exact strategies that I use when doing my own product research.
 I used these tactics to launch Jungle Stix, our collaborative launch product, which racked up over $200k in sales within the first year.
 Since then, I’ve launched a Million Dollar Case Study, with even more strategies and insights planned for the year ahead.

 Here are some basic criteria that you need to engrain into your mind as a product researcher.
 Every time you are looking at a product idea you should always be on the lookout for the following:

 - Price: Products should be in the $20 – $75 price bracket, anything below $20 can have profitability issues, and anything too expensive means spending much more to get started.

 - Shippable: Look for durable and simple products that are not oversized and avoid fragile products.

 - Sourceable: You should be able to find the product on Alibaba (Read more about how to source products from Alibaba), Global Sources or other, similar supplier directories.